sandaru-sdm/New-Tech/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, please contact [Sandaru Gunathilake/maduhansadilshan@gmail.com].
+For any inquiries, please contact Sandaru Gunathilake, maduhansadilshan@gmail.com